Policy on Access to Electronic Records

 Electronic records include, but are not necessarily limited to, files stored locally on laptops/PCs/smart devices, files stored on shared network drives, email, voicemail, calendar files, wired and wireless network logs, authentication logs, and/or internet flow records.

-This procedure complies with applicable state and university policy.
+This policy complies with applicable state and university policy.
 State Department of Human Resources Management Policy 1.75, which applies to all university employees, including faculty, provides that the university has the authority to monitor and access any employee’s files or other data when either a university computer (or other equipment) or network was used.

 William & Mary’s Statement of Rights and Responsibilities states that access to employee records “shall be restricted to authorized personnel for authorized reasons, as determined by the President or his/her delegated representative, and such others as are agreed to in writing by the individual concerned.”
-This procedure describes the reasons for which access will be granted and the procedure for obtaining authorization.

-- For access to files on a local hard drive of a computer owned or leased by the College, the IT department will create an account on the computer with administrator privileges and provision the account to the supervisor or requesting authority.
+- For access to files on a local hard drive of a laptop/pc owned or leased by the College, the IT department will create an account on the computer with administrator privileges and provision the account to the supervisor or requesting authority.
 This allows the supervisor or requesting authority access to all local files on the computer.